A-Guy-Named-Guy/Dance-With-The-Dead-Source/README.md

 Hello!
-I'm fairly new to this sort of developing process, so sorry if this readme is too unprofessional.
+I'm fairly new to this sort of developing process, so sorry if this readme is a bit unprofessional.

 This is the source code for Friday Night Funkin - Dancing With the Dead!
 (VS Sophia) mod.
 Feel free to snoop around in here, there's some bonus goodies in the first art folder, around where you'd formerly find the FlashFiles.